Doctor of Medicine Program

 MCAT score of 30 or higher

-International students admitted to the College of Medicine must have Permanent Resident status in the United States
+International applicants must have Permanent Resident status in the United States.

 Advanced Standing Transfers

 Opportunities to transfer to our school are limited to the third year on a space-available basis.
 Transfer spaces are rarely available due to a very low attrition rate.